 Prevent Users from Being Able to Edit Time

-Note: It is highly recommended that you allow your users to edit their time.
-If you remove this capability from them, the time showing in the system may be less accurate and your Super User may need to spend more time adjusting time records.
+It is highly recommended that you allow your users to edit their time.
+If you remove this capability from them, the time showing in the system may be less accurate and your super user may need to spend more time adjusting time records.

 If you prefer to exclusively use the automatic timer to track time spent on tasks, you can disable a user’s ability to manually adjust their work time.
 You can do that by going to Advanced Settings > Roles in the left navigation column.

 Select the role you wish to edit (e.g., Technician).
-Under Open Tasks, uncheck the box next to “Override Automatic Task Timer #183”
+Uncheck the box next to “Override Automatic Task Timer #183”